Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: Introduction

 A {\bf vortex ring} moving with constant speed $ c$ along the $z$-axis is a travelling wave solution of \eqref{eu2} with the form

 where $W_0$ and $\Psi_0$ solve

 It is worth mentioning that if $\Psi_0(r,z)$ satisfies a semilinear equation of the form

 for an arbitrary nonlinearity $f$, then $\Psi_0,\ W_0=f \left( r^2 (\Psi_0 - {c \over 2} ) \right)$ solves \equ{ring0}.
-A first example of a solution with a compactly supported, positive vorticity was exhibited by Hill \cite{lamb}.
-In 1970, Fraenkel \cite{f} rigorously found a solution supported inside a torus with a tiny section of radius $\ve>0$ with a center located at a fixed distance $r_0 >0$ of the $z$-axis.
+A first example of a solution with a compactly supported vorticity and positive relative vorticity was exhibited by Hill \cite{lamb}. \hide{ In 1970, Fraenkel \cite{f} rigorously found a solution supported inside a torus with a tiny section of radius $\ve>0$ with a center located at a fixed distance $r_0 >0$ of the $z$-axis.
 See also \cite{mar}.
-To formally derive the correct propagation speed $c$, let us imagine that we have a family of solutions $(W_\ve, \Psi_\ve)$ of \equ{ring0} with vorticity depending on a small concentration parameter $\ve>0$ in the form